weilinear/GeminiCLITelebot/README.md

 # Gemini-Cli Telegram Bot

-This is built using Telegram (telebot, pytelegrambotapi) to run Gemini Cli in streaming mode.
+This is built using Telegram (telebot, pytelegrambotapi) to run Gemini Cli in streaming and Yolo mode.
 Currently it needs Gemini Cli Nightly to run properly.

 ## Start

 ### Docker

+Since it runs in Yolo mode, it might be much safer to use this in a docker container.
 To build and run the Docker image, follow these steps:

 1. Create a `.env` file in the root directory of the project, similar to `.env.sample`, and fill in your environment variables.
 2. Build the Docker image: